mikejolley/sidebar-login/readme.txt

 * %username% can be used in your custom links shown when logged in (gets replaced with username)
 * WP-FacebookConnect (http://wordpress.org/extend/plugins/wp-facebookconnect/) integration (untested!)
 * Minor fixes (worked through a big list of em!)

-== Upgrade Notice ==

-= 2.5.0 =
-Since this is a rewrite, you will need to re-setup your widget via Appearance > Widgets after upgrading.